geojupyter/jupytergis/docs/contributor_guide/code_quality.md

   First, move to the `ui-tests/` directory.
   Next, run `jlpm install` (if this is your first time running tests, or if the dependencies in `package.json` have changed), and finally run `jlpm run test`.
-  If you receive error messages indicating to run `npx playwright install`, run `jlpm playwright install` instead.
+  If you receive error messages indicating to run `yarn playwright install`, instead run `jlpm playwright install`.
   This command may yield even more instructions to install dependencies on your host machine; follow those as well, then run `jlpm run test` again.